 Image above edited with Aloha preset from the Dark & Moody Millennium Preset Collection & a sky overlay from the Painted Sky Overlay Collection.

 Now, if you are the type of photographer who does little-to-no editing, then selling unedited images may not be such a bad idea.

 I know a handful of photographers whose style is minimal with no editing - very clean, studio-type portraits.
 They may convert them to black and white, but other than that, the images on their websites are unedited.

 If this is your style, then selling unedited images to clients could be a great avenue for you, because you would be able to include a CD with all original images into your packaging and pricing.

 Image above edited with Fiji preset from the Dark & Moody Millennium Preset Collection.

-These are just a couple of points on the pros and cons of not selling, or selling, unedited images.
-Your style and your brand are ultimately what you need to take into consideration, so gives this idea some thought, and proceed with caution in this area.
+These are just a couple of points on the pros and cons of selling, or not selling raw unedited images.
+Your style and your brand are ultimately what you need to take into consideration, so give this idea some thought, and proceed with caution.

 Do you have any questions or comments about Selling or Not Selling Unedited Images to Clients?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our blog post using the social sharing buttons (we really appreciate it)!